In Ephesians 5:19-20, Paul wrote the following:

 This year we wanted to put enough money into the Word-Will bank account so that we could begin the process of adding at least one staff person to our team.
 We wanted to have enough money in the account to cover the expenses of any additional staff for the rest of the year before we added anyone new to the staff.

-This month Seth transferred money from two of his IRAs to the Word-n-Will bank account using QCDs so that we now have sufficient funds to add at least one person to our staff.
-We are very thankful that Seth was able to put this money into these IRAs before he retired.
+Seth recently transferred money from two of his IRAs to the Word-n-Will bank account using QCDs.
+Seth and Janene also used QCDs to transfer their RMD (Required Minimum Distribution) to the Word-n-Will bank account for the IRAs that they have at a local bank.
+We now have sufficient funds in the bank account to add at least one person to our staff.
+We are very thankful that Seth and Janene were able to put this much money into IRAs before they retired.
 We are also thankful that we are financially able to invest this money in the Word-n-Will ministry.
 Finally, we are thankful for QCDs that made this financially feasible.

 Positive Feedback (3/25/2021)